Kong/mesh-perf/tools/observability/README.md

 # Observability

 Observability tool is a way to inspect the end result of perf tests.
-Perf test ends with snapshot of Prometheus TBSD save on the host which run the perf test (defaults to `/tmp/prom-snapshots`).
+Perf test ends with snapshot of Prometheus TSDB save on the host which run the perf test (defaults to `/tmp/prom-snapshots`).
 This directory will look like this
 ```
 ❯❯❯ ll -la /tmp/prom-snapshots/